OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Finished dumping ph.telegra.Telegraph in 20.5 seconds
 ```

-After copying the IPA file over to the host system and unzipping it, you can see that the Telegram application can now be parsed by class-dump, indicating that it is no longer encrypted:
+After copying the IPA file over to the host system and unzipping it, you can see that the Telegram app binary can now be parsed by class-dump, indicating that it is no longer encrypted:

 ```bash
 $ class-dump Telegram